NikRomaniuk/Outgrowth/ENVIRONMENT_OBJECTS_ARCHITECTURE.md

     }
 }

-// For GreenhousePage with PotObject: private readonly List<PotObject> _pots = new()
+// For GreenhousePage with PotObject and PlantObject: private readonly List<PotObject> _pots = new()
 {
     new PotObject(1, 9400, -200, "pot_object_s001.png"),